TomPark2000/BreastCancer.Prediction--SVM.PCA/README.md

 I split the testing and training data and applied a Support Vector Classifier to my model.
 Support Vector Machines are good for this situation because they are effective in high dimensional datasets, binary classifications, feature transformation, and clinical predictions.
 I then used this model to make precitions on the testing data.

 ### Initial Predictions and Evaluations
 Belows is the confusion matrix and classification report for the predictions.
 The initial algorithm did decent, with a 92% overall accuracy and a 90% F1-score for benign and 94% F-1 score for malignant.
-The F1-score is a measure of a model's accuracy that considers both the precision (the number of true positive results divided by the number of all positive results, including those not identified correctly) and the recall (the number of true positive results divided by the number of all samples that should have been identified as positive).

 ![](images/BC_evl1.png)